rowlandcoping/cheese-and-beer/README.md

 ### MVP Data Structure
 ([back to top](#contents))

 As anticipated, the final data structure is significantly more complex than the basic structure outlined at the outset of the project.
-I have outlined significant changes below:
+I have detailed significant changes below:

 CHEESE AND BEER CATEGORY MODELS